nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `edit 2 g/f`
 * `edit 3 g/F`

-### Locating persons by name: `find`
+### Locating persons by name: `findPersons`

-Finds persons whose names contain any of the given keywords.
+Finds all persons whose names contain any of the given keywords.

 Format: `findPersons KEYWORD [MORE_KEYWORDS]`